dkelly255/PP4-Fantasy-Football-Centre/README.md

 ### *As both a site user and administrator I can:*

-- View a count of likes on each article so that I can guage general user sentiment on the site content
+- View a count of likes on each article so that I can gauge general user sentiment on the site content
 - View other user's comments on articles so that I can understand other site user's perspective's an opinions on the content

 ### **Epic 2 - Poll App - User Story Mapping:**